jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

 an edge breach occurs.
-OT IR is a key component of security in the context of OT and IT convergence, as well as operational security as a whole.Cyber Threat Intelligence (CTI) Traditional cyber threat intelligence provides information on threat actors targeting IT or
+OT IR is a key component of security in the context of OT and IT convergence, as well as operational security as a whole.
+Cyber Threat Intelligence (CTI)
+Traditional cyber threat intelligence provides information on threat actors targeting IT or
 OT, but often only addresses edge device